FarmDyn/documentation/docs/template/investments__financing_and_cash_flow_definition.md

 ```

 Liquidation is active if the model runs in fully dynamic mode and not in
-comparative-static and short run mode.
+comparative static and short run mode.

-The gross margin for each state-of-nature is defined as revenues from
+The gross margin for each year is defined as revenues from
 sales, *v\_salRev*, income from renting out land, *v\_rentOutLand*, and
-salary from working off farm minus variable costs.
+salary from working off-farm minus variable costs.
 The latter relate to
-costs of buying intermediate inputs such as fertilizer, feed or young
+costs of buying intermediate inputs such as fertiliser, feed or young
 animals comprised in the equations structure of the model template,
 *v\_buyCost*, and other variable costs, *v\_varCosts*.
 For off-farm work
-(full and half time, v*\_workOff*) the weekly work time in hours,
+(full-and half-time, v*\_workOff*) the weekly work time in hours,
 *p\_weekTime*, is given.
-In addition, it is assumed that off-farm week
+In addition, it is assumed that off-farm work
-covers 46 weeks each year, so that income is defined then from
+covers 46 weeks each year, so that income is defined from
 multiplying these two terms with hourly wage, *p\_wage*.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/EMV.gms GAMS /objeTS_\(.*?\.\./ /;/)